-This Crockpot Ham & White Bean Soup is an easier, set it and forget it variation of the classic.
-It’s super simple with a very short ingredient list, which can make it quite a delightful surprise when you first dig in and discover just how incredibly flavorful it is.
+This Crockpot Ham & White Bean Soup is an easier, set it and forget it, variation of the classic.
+It’s super simple with a very short ingredient list.
+It makes it quite a delightful surprise when you first dig in and discover just how incredibly flavorful it is.

 These sliders.
 If you’ve seen them floating around the web, but haven’t given them a try yet, now’s the time to get to it.
 They really are that good.
 After my first bite, I could’ve kicked my own self for dragging my feet for so long.

 Ooey, gooey finger-lickin’ good.
 Yes, that’s exactly what these sandwiches are.
 Prepare for the deliciousness.
 I think we can all agree that when cheese is involved with any meat, it’s pretty much a wonderful thing.
 Ham and cheese may be a beloved classic, and most definitely a wonderful thing, but add in the poppy seed mustard butter onion sauce thing and it’s umm, wow!
 The sauce is what really knocks this one out of the park.

 So they’re yummy, and super simple to assemble, two things that don’t always go hand-in-hand in the kitchen.
 Doesn’t that just make them perfect for even your busiest days or nights?

 The sons’ and the hubs drool over these things now, even the leftovers (if there are any the next day, which is rare).
 Are you thinking it sounds great, but bummed because you don’t have tiny any pretty petite buns on hand?
 If you’ve got some kind of larger bun, you’re in luck.
 I’ve made these on kaiser rolls, dinner rolls, and once even on hamburger buns with the same drool-worthy results.

 Game day, brunch, a regular party, dinner, even a hot lunch.
 Whatever the occasion these bad boys will be the stars of the show.